mpags-topological/mpags-topological.github.io/_sources/content/lectures/lecture10.md

  G(V=0) = \frac{2e^2}{h}
 $$

 Some groups have reported measurements of this peak suggesting the observation of Majoranas, however it turns out that similar peaks can be caused by low-energy modes that arise due to disorder in the system.
-A definitive measurement of Majorana zero modes is still sought after.
+A definitive measurement of Majorana zero modes is still sought after {cite}`DasSarma_Expt_Review`.

 ### Fractional Josephson Effect